 As Thanksgiving approaches, my hankering for doughy, butter bread grows.
 I’ve always loved a doughy dinner roll (and even those delicious soft-baked crescent rolls).
 In fact, I indulgently enjoyed them every Thanksgiving until, well, I couldn’t eat gluten anymore.

 Trust me.
-There’s no woe-is-me here because I’ve figured out how to make a delicious, doughy dinner roll free from gluten, and I’m sharing the recipe with all of you today.
+There’s no woe-is-me here because I’ve figured out how to make a delicious, doughy dinner roll free from gluten, and I’m sharing the recipe with you today.

 In fact, I made these buttery and doughy pull-apart gluten-free dinner rolls with little bread-making skills under my belt… that’s how easy they are to do.
 I’m just praying you love them as much as I do!